linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/05 Forward Futures Prices.md

 $$

-The two strategies we have considered are summarized in Table 5.3. $^{3}$  The first strategy in Table 5.3 produces a profit when the forward price is greater than  $886.60, whereas the second strategy produces a profit when the forward price is less than$ 886.60.
+The two strategies we have considered are summarized in Table 5.3. $^{3}$  The first strategy in Table 5.3 produces a profit when the forward price is greater than  \$886.60, whereas the second strategy produces a profit when the forward price is less than\$ 886.60.
 It follows that if there are no arbitrage opportunities then the forward price must be 886.60.

 # A Generalization